opensciencegrid/xrootd-multiuser/README.md

 Configuration
 -------------

-To configure the multi-user plugin, add the following line to the Xrootd configuration file:
+To configure the multi-user plugin, add the following line to the Xrootd configuration file (XRootD 5.0+):

 ```
-xrootd.fslib libXrdMultiuser.so default
+ofs.osslib ++ libXrdMultiuser.so
 ```

-The plugin can also be used to manage the `umask` when creating files or directories.
-To set a `umask` (for example, to `0022`), add the following line to the Xrootd configuration file:
+To enable the checksum (only on XRootD 5.2+):

 ```
-multiuser.umask 0022
+ofs.ckslib ++ libXrdMultiuser.so
 ```

 Startup